vojhanzlik/VhanzlikAssignment/README.md

 The script loads customer data from CSV in batches, validates it, chunks each batch into max 1000-record batches, and sends them to the ShowAds API.
 It retries on failures (429, 500, 401).

-**Execution model**: Designed to run once and exit.
-Can be triggered periodically via cron, external scheduler, or container orchestration.
-The assignment didn't specify whether it should be a web server, self-scheduling daemon, or external trigger - so it runs as a simple batch processor.
+Designed to run once and exit.
+The assignment didn't specify whether it should be a web server, triggered externally, or periodically run itself, etc - so it runs as a simple script.

 ## Configuration